-Name of Director Low Beng Tin Lai Mun Onn Tan Keh Eyo Information required pursuant to Catalist Rules 704(6) and/or 704(7) (a) Whether at any time during the last 10 years, an application or a petition under any bankruptcy law of any jurisdiction was filed against him or against a partnership of which he was a partner at the time when he was a partner or at any time within 2 years from the date he ceased to be a partner?
-No No No (b) Whether at any time during the last 10 years, an application or a petition under any law of any jurisdiction was filed against an entity (not being a partnership) of which he was a director or an equivalent person or a key executive, at the time when he was a director or an equivalent person or a key executive of that entity or at any time within 2 years from the date he ceased to be a director or an equivalent person or a key executive of that entity, for the winding up or dissolution of that entity or, where that entity is the trustee of a business trust, that business trust, on the ground of insolvency?
-Mr Low was a director of OSEC Shipyard Pte Ltd ("OSEC") from 12 January 2007 to 15 December 2014.
-Oceanfront Trading Ltd, a company incorporated in the British Virgin Islands ("Oceanfront"), had on 12 December 2016 filed an application with the Singapore High Court to wind up OSEC on the basis that OSEC had failed to pay or satisfy a sum of US\$562,464.00 arising from a settlement agreement dated 6 March 2014 entered into between Oceanfront and OSEC, which represented the unpaid sum owing by OSEC to Oceanfront under the term of the said settlement agreement.
+nt to Catalist Rules 704(6) and/or 70 04(7) Name of Director Teo Kee Chong Tan Keh Eyo (a) Whether at any time during the last 10 years, an application or a petition under any bankruptcy law of any jurisdiction was filed against him or against a partnership of which he was a partner at the time when he was a partner or at any time within 2 years from the date he ceased to be a partner?
+No No (b) Whether at any time during the last 10 years, an application or a petition under any law of any jurisdiction was filed against an entity (not being a partnership) of which he was a director or an equivalent person or a key executive, at the time when he was a director or an equivalent person or a key executive of that entity or at any time within 2 years from the date he ceased to be a director or an equivalent person or a key executive of that entity, for the winding up or dissolution of that entity or, where that entity is the trustee of a business trust, that business trust, on the ground of insolvency?
 No No (c) Whether there is any unsatisfied judgment against him?
-No No No (d) Whether he has ever been convicted of any offence, in Singapore or elsewhere, involving fraud or dishonesty which is punishable with imprisonment, or has been the subject of any criminal proceedings (including any pending criminal proceedings of which he is aware) for such purpose?
-No No No
+No No (d) Whether he has ever been convicted of any offence, in Singapore or elsewhere, involving fraud or dishonesty which is punishable with imprisonment, or has been the subject of any criminal proceedings (including any pending criminal proceedings of which he is aware) for such purpose?
+No No

-Name of Director Low Beng Tin Lai Mun Onn Tan Keh Eyo

-(e) Whether he has ever No No No

-been convicted of any

-offence, in Singapore or

-elsewhere, involving a

-breach of any law or

-regulatory requirement that

-relates to the securities or

-futures industry in Singapore

-or elsewhere, or has been the subject of any criminal

-proceedings (including any

-pending criminal

-proceedings of which he is

-aware) for such breach?

-ŕ

-(f) Whether at any time No No No

-during the last 10 years,

-judgment has been entered

-against him in any civil

-proceedings in Singapore or elsewhere involving a

-breach of any law or

-regulatory requirement that

-relates to the securities or

-futures industry in Singapore

-or elsewhere, or a finding of

-fraud, misrepresentation or

-dishonesty on his part, or he

-has been the subject of any civil proceedings (including

-any pending civil

-proceedings of which he is

-aware) involving an

-allegation of fraud,

-misrepresentation or

-dishonesty on his part?

-(g) Whether he has ever No No No

-been convicted in Singapore NO NO NO

-or elsewhere of any offence

-in connection with the

-formation or management of

-any entity or business trust?

-(b) \\/\bothan\chan\chan\chan\chan\chan\chan\chan\c No No No

-(h) Whether he has ever No No No

-been disqualified from acting as a director or an

-equivalent person of any

-entity (including the trustee

-of a business trust), or from

-taking part directly or

-indirectly in the management

-of any entity or business

-trust?
-No No No

-(i) Whether he has ever been the subject of any No No No

-order, judgment or ruling of

-any court, tribunal or

-governmental body,

-permanently or temporarily

-enjoining him from engaging

-in any type of business

-practice or activity?
+Name of Director Teo Kee Chong Tan Keh Eyo (e) Whether he has ever been convicted of any offence, in Singapore or elsewhere, involving a breach of any law or regulatory requirement that relates to the securities or futures industry in Singapore or elsewhere, or has been the subject of any criminal proceedings (including any pending criminal proceedings of which he is aware) for such breach?
+No No (f) Whether at any time during the last 10 years, judgment has been entered against him in any civil proceedings in Singapore or elsewhere involving a breach of any law or regulatory requirement that relates to the securities or futures industry in Singapore or elsewhere, or a finding of fraud, misrepresentation or dishonesty on his part, or he has been the subject of any civil proceedings (including any pending civil proceedings of which he is aware) involving an allegation of fraud, misrepresentation or dishonesty on his part?
+No No (g) Whether he has ever been convicted in Singapore or elsewhere of any offence in connection with the formation or management of any entity or business trust?
+No No (h) Whether he has ever been disqualified from acting as a director or an equivalent person of any entity (including the trustee of a business trust), or from taking part directly or indirectly in the management of any entity or business trust?
+No No (i) Whether he has ever been the subject of any order, judgment or ruling of any court, tribunal or governmental body, permanently or temporarily enjoining him from engaging in any type of business practice or activity?
+No No